AbdelHamid00/implementation-of-public-key-cryptosystem-in-C/README.md

 m is the bytes's range of n.
 For example 2 is the bytes's range of 257 because it occupies 2 bytes in memory.

-how Jim crypted the message? , first he gets e and n from my public key file, he reads the message from the end and gets the value M of every m - 1 byte, and computes M power of e modulo n and gets the crypted value then store it in m byte in the crypted message .
+how Jim crypted the message? , first he gets e and n from my public key file, he reads the message from the end and gets the value M of every m - 1 byte, and computes M power of e modulo n and obtains the crypted value then stores it in m byte in the crypted message .

                     [m - 1 bytes of the message] -----------> [m bytes of the crypted message]

 why exactly m - 1 bytes become m bytes? because the result of the calculation give as a number of range of n whitch is m .

-I get d and n from my privat key file . and start decrypting it, I read the crypted message from the end and get the value C of every m byte, and computes C power of d modulo n and gets the original value then store it in the
+I get d and n from my private key file, then I start decrypting it : starting from the end I get the value C of every m byte (always starting from the end), and I compute C power of d modulo n after that I obtain the original value then I store it in the decrypted message.

                     [m bytes of the crypted message] -----------> [m - 1 bytes of the decrypted message]

-the calculation give as a number of range n (m bytes) so why we can storet in m - 1 bytes? because the decryption give as the original value that can be stored in m - 1.
+The calculation gives a number of range n (m bytes).
+So why this time we can store it in m - 1 bytes?
+Because the decryption gives us the original value that can be stored in m - 1.

-## Ressources to more understand the maths behind it:
+## Resources to grasp the math behind it:

-what is a prime number ? https://en.wikipedia.org/wiki/Prime_number
+what is a prime number? https://en.wikipedia.org/wiki/Prime_number

 GCD(a,b), what does it mean? https://en.wikipedia.org/wiki/Greatest_common_divisor

-two integers a and b are coprime, what does it mean ? https://en.wikipedia.org/wiki/Coprime_integers
+a is coprime with b, what does it mean? https://en.wikipedia.org/wiki/Coprime_integers

 The Bézout's identity  https://en.wikipedia.org/wiki/B%C3%A9zout%27s_identity

-about the extended Euclidean Algorithm : video : https://www.youtube.com/watch?v=IwRtISxAHY4 , Documentation :https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm
+About the extended Euclidean Algorithm : video : https://www.youtube.com/watch?v=IwRtISxAHY4 , Documentation :https://en.wikipedia.org/wiki/Extended_Euclidean_algorithm

-to read about the modular exponentiation and understand how to calculate exponentiation performed over a modulus efficiently : https://en.wikipedia.org/wiki/Modular_exponentiation
+To read about the modular exponentiation and understand how to calculate exponentiation performed over a modulus efficiently : https://en.wikipedia.org/wiki/Modular_exponentiation